secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 **Longevity: less than one day, more than a day** **Constrained Devices: constrained, not constrained**

+The SCC should be able to provide a secure parameter choice for different security levels.
+These security level are including three different security constraints which are further defined in {{constraints}}: **Information classification, Longevity, Constrained devices**.

 ## Security Level 1 - Lowest

 Restricted information, regardless of the other two constraints